AmberGraceSoftware/Dex/docs/Chapter1/State.md

 need to transform the coins state somehow.

 ***Mapping*** Is the process of transforming one observable to another by using a mapping functions.
-Mapping is achieved in Dec by using `Dec.Map`, with the input observables as arguments.
+Mapping is achieved in Dec by using [Dec.Map](/api/Dec#Map), with the input observables as arguments.
 This function returns another function which should be called with the ***Mapping Function*** as a first argument:

 ```lua
 local coinsFormatted = Dec.Map(coins)(function(currentCoins)